Tesla: U.S. Closes Probe Of Fatal Autopilot Crash, Company Avoids Recall

 — Elon Musk (@elonmusk) January 19, 2017

-In the NHTSA report, it is explained that driving systems such as Autopilot require the complete and undivided attention of the driver.
+In the NHTSA report, it is explained that driving systems, such as Autopilot, require the complete and undivided attention of the driver.
 Per the report, the incident in Florida involved “a period of extended distraction,” which NHTSA explains as lasting “at least seven seconds.”
 As the Washington Post reports, this means that the driver should have had seven or more seconds to react to the oncoming threat.

 U.S. regulators expected to close Tesla Autopilot death investigation https://t.co/PVNw5fOL7Q pic.twitter.com/5TUVokhKSs